Yongxue-Chen/ConcurrentTrajOpt/README.md

 **Install Steps**:
 - **Install Visual Studio Extension plug-in (QT VS Tool)** to open the *.pro file and generate the project
 - **Set 'ShapeLab' as the start up project**
+- **Change Platform Toolset** for three projects (GLKLib, QMeshLib, and ShapeLab) if not matched.
+General->General Properties->Platform Toolset
 - **Install required packages** (1)fcl, (2)abseil, (3)armadillo, (4)gsl, and (5)gtest in the ShapeLab project.
 An easy way to install these packages is to use the “[vcpkg](https://github.com/microsoft/vcpkg)”.

 1. vcpkg: fcl, abseil, armadillo, gsl, gtest